 Best neighborhoods to live in Amsterdam

-American Areas you'll save money living in: South East Amsterdam (Bijlmer), Bos & Lommer, Slotervaart, and Nieuwe West.
+American Areas you’ll save money living in: South East Amsterdam (Bijlmer), Bos & Lommer, Slotervaart, and Nieuwe West.
 These are primarily immigrant neighborhoods.
-I lived in one of these areas and felt 100% safe, even walking back at night.
+I lived in one of these areas and felt safe despite what everyone told me.

 Paperwork to rent an apartment in Amsterdam